-Home » View by Theme » Easy How to Draw Tutorials » Misc » Easy How to Draw a Soccer Ball Tutorial and Soccer Ball Coloring Page
+Home » View by Theme » Easy How to Draw Tutorials » Misc » How to Draw a Soccer Ball: Easy Step-by-Step Art Lesson for Kids

 Below you’ll find an easy step-by-step tutorial for how to draw a Soccer Ball and a Soccer Ball Coloring Page.
-All those pentagons get a little easier to draw when you take them one step at a time.

 Soccer Ball Drawing

 Learning how to draw a soccer ball is a little more complex than a basketball or football, thanks to all their pentagon shapes.
 Some more thought is involved, but that’s not to say it can’t be done with a little help.
-This tutorial directs students in how to start their pattern with a center one, and then gradually work out until their entire ball is filled with that pattern.
+This tutorial directs students in how to start their pattern with a center one, and then gradually work out until their entire ball is filled with that pentagon pattern.

 Soccer, also called football in many countries, is a game in which two teams of 11 players, using any part of their bodies except their hands and arms, try to get the ball into the opposing team’s goal.
 Only the goalkeeper is permitted to use theirs and hands and may do so only within a specific area near the goal.
 The team that scores more goals wins.
 With about 4 billion followers, soccer is by far the most watched sport on the entire planet!